nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 such as `maxLength`, that implies virtual dispatch, since the address is dynamically computed and will vary.

+#### Enums vs traits

+The notion of enums as bounds raises questions about potential overlap in purpose between enums and traits.
+I would argue that this overlap already exists: both enums and traits today are ways to let you write a single function that operates over values of more than one type.
+However, in practice, it's rarely hard to know which one you want to use.
+This I think is because they come at the problem from two different angles:

+- Traits start with the assumption that you want to work with any type, and let you narrow that.
+Basically, you get code that is *as general as possible*.
+- In contrast, enums assume you want to work with a fixed set of types.
+This means you can write code that is *as specific as possible*.
+Enums also work best when the types you are choosing between are related into a kind of family, like "all the different variants of types in the Rust language" or "some and none".

+If we extend enums in the way described here, then they will become more capable and convenient, and so you might find that they overlap a bit more with plausible use cases for traits.
+However, I think that in practice there are still fairly clear guidelines for which to choose
+when:

+- If you have a fixed set of related types, use an enum.
+Having an enumerated set of cases is advantageous in a lot of ways: we can generate faster code, you can write matches, etc.
+- If you want open-ended extension, use a trait (and/or trait object).
+  This will ensure that your code makes as few assumptions as possible, which in turn means that you can handle as many clients as possible.

+Because enums are tied to a fixed set of cases, they allow us to generate tighter code, particularly when you are not monomorphizing.
+That is, if you have a value of type `&TypeData`, where `TypeData` is the enum we mentioned before, you can access common fields at no overhead, even though we don't know what variant it is.
+Moreover, the pointer is thin and thus takes only a single word.

+In contrast, if you had made `TypeData` a trait and hence `&TypeData` was a trait object, accessing common fields would require some overhead.
+(This is true even if we were to add "virtual fields" to traits, as [eddyb and kimundi proposed in RFC #250][250].)
+Also, because traits are "added on" to other values, your pointer would be a fat pointer, and hence take two words.

-(As an aside, there is room here for a notion of "virtual fields", as proposed by [eddyb and kimundi in RFC #250][250].
-The idea would be to add fields to traits which can then be "remapped" in an implementation to varying offsets.
+(As an aside, I still like the idea of adding virtual fields to traits.
+The idea is that these fields could be "remapped" in an implementation to varying offsets.
 Accessing such a field implies dynamically loading the offset, which is slower than a regular field but faster than a virtual call.
 If we additionally added the restriction that those fields must access content that is orthogonal from one another, we might be able to make the borrow checker more permissive in the field case as well.
 But that is kind of an orthogonal extension to what I'm talking about here -- and one that fits well with my framing of "traits are for open-ended extension across heterogeneous types, enums are for a single cohesive type hierarchy".)

 [250]: https://github.com/rust-lang/rfcs/pull/250